Rahu-Ketu Main Page

 Professor Rahu teaching in classroom-2 in Meena =

-Great Leap Forward via Treasuries: Lineage Values, Wealth and Knowledge
+Great Leap Forward via Treasuries: Lineage history, valuable goods and conserved knowledge

 During periods of Rahu in bhava-2 (or His co-tenant or His lord) Professor Rahu teaching in classroom-2 has scheduled a Great Leap Forward in matters of food, family, and finance.